pastagang/pastagang/blog/bad-code-only/readme.md

 <br>

 And finally, writing "bad code" is an act of rebellion.
-It means saying "no" to the norms that are imposed onto us.
-It's a rejection of values and a statement of something else, saying that what it is important to you is not what is important to us.
+It means saying "no" to the cultural norms that are imposed onto us.
+It's a rejection of certain values and a statement of something else, saying that what it is important to you is not what is important to us.

 "Kaleidescope is bad"?